We've got answers

 Three fundamental things:

-- CleanSlate is a doctor-led office practice, providing medical treatment for a variety of addictions
+- CleanSlate is a doctor-led office practice, providing medication-assisted treatment for a variety of addictions

 - In 2012, CleanSlate was the first-ever recipient of the SAMHSA (Substance Abuse and Mental Health Services Administration) Science and Service Award for office-based opioid treatment.